genomicsITER/benchmarking/WGS/README.md

 ## Results

 For the first challenge we called the same variants by rerunning our pipeline with the same input, so, we concluded that our pipeline is reproducible.
 Focusing on accuracy results, a relatively high performance was observed according to recall, precision and F-measure metrics from the benchmarking of both challenges.
-Remarkably, both indel recall and F-measure values are higher in our Truth Challenge results.
+We compared our results with those from other top-ranked pipelines for each challenge.
+Our ranking in each Challenge is shown in white numbers (out of nineteen and twenty-nine participants in the Consistency and Truth Challenges, respectively).
+We found that our values are not the highest in the Consistency Challenge but, even though, they are still good enough.
+In the Truth Challenge comparison, both the recall and F-measure metrics for indels are the highest.
+Indel calling is more complicated than SNP calling, so this result is remarkable.

 <p align="center">
   <img src="https://github.com/genomicsITER/benchmarking/blob/master/WGS/images/ConsistencyChallenge_results.png" width="45%">